 Configure “Smart card required for interactive logon” (SCRIL), and do not manually set a password for the account after doing so.
 When SCRIL is configured, the account’s password hash is replaced with a random value, making a password logon effectively impossible.
 When SCRIL is configured, therefore, account lockout should be disabled to prevent denial of service.

 Require long passwords.
 The entire set of eight-character passwords can be tested in a short amount of time.
 Windows policies allow you to set a minimum length of up to 14 characters, which is the setting we recommend.
 Passwords can be up to 256 characters, but Windows won’t let you demand more than 14 without a custom password filter.
+[7-Feb-2015 - Correction: You can set a minimum password length greater than 14 by using Fine-Grained Password Policies -- see this description and the Step By Step Guide for more information.]

 Require password complexity.
 Requiring multiple types of characters increases the likelihood that users will pick strong passwords.
 Note, however, that it does not guarantee strong passwords: for example, “Password!” meets the complexity requirement but is easily guessed.